damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 This means that you can check out a project or just a merge request in a full-fledged IDE with the press of a button.

-Enable Koding in your Project services:
+Enable Koding in the Admin Application Settings:

 ![Koding, an integrated IDE in GitLab 8.11](/images/8_11/koding1.png){: .shadow}